pyeve/eve-demo/README.rst

 give a shot at the Advanced REST Client extension.

 There is also a sample client application available.
 It uses the Requests library to consume the demo.
-In fact it has been quickly hacked togheter to reset the API every once in a while.
+In fact it has been quickly hacked together to reset the API every once in a while.
 Check it out at https://github.com/nicolaiarocci/eve-demo-client.